+Are you doing everything you can to protect your eyes from digital light?
 Nearly 7o percent of Americans have experienced the pain of digital eye strain—the average American spends 10 hours a day on digital devices, at work or play.
 The problem is that prolonged exposure to the digital light emitted by our screens can cause serious eye strain, commonly called computer vision syndrome.
 But it can also harm our eyes.

-Computer vision syndrome isn’t just one thing—it is an entire range of eye ailments that affects between 50 and 90 percent of those who work or play in front of a computer screen for extended periods.
+Computer vision syndrome isn’t just one condition—it is an entire range of eye ailments that affects between 50 and 90 percent of those who work or play in front of a computer screen for extended periods.
 The symptoms are varied and include eye strain, headaches, blurred vision, dry eyes, and head and neck pain.
 These four problems are commonly associated with computer use, and lead to the symptoms of computer vision syndrome:

 Computer eyeglasses work by blocking harmful blue light emitted from digital screens.
 Computer glasses lenses are designed to filter as much as 50 percent of the ‘bad’ blue light.